ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 # Figures legends

 Figure 1: Flow diagram of `run_ss3sim()` stock-assessment simulation steps.
+Function names are shown in a monospaced font.

 Figure 2: Panels with output from the example